Oct 6, 2014; San Francisco, CA, USA; Washington Nationals starting pitcherDoug Fister

 (58) pitches during the first inning against the San Francisco Giants in game three of the 2014 NLDS baseball playoff game at AT&T Park.
 Mandatory Credit: Kyle Terada-USA TODAY Sports

 Good morning DoD readers!
-Start off your day with some great Washington Nationals articles from around the web in our District Daily:
+Start off your week with some great Washington Nationals from around the web in our District Daily:

 WASHINGTON — The Nationals had a good enough team to go to the World Series, but they fell short by losing to the Giants in the National League Division Series.

 The Nats fell off at the plate in the postseason, hitting .164 in the four games.Bryce Harper and Anthony Rendon were the only hitters who performed admirably in the series.
 Did the four-day layoff after the regular season hurt them?
 One may never know.